csvpath/csvpath/docs/headers.md

 As another example, the name of the second to last column can be found using `column(minus(1))`

-Header values can be tested as a boolean (a Python bool) with the `asbool` qualifier.
+Header values can be tested as a boolean (a Python bool) with the `asbool` qualifier. <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about qualifiers here.</a>

 # Examples